sumbach/modern-cljs/doc/tutorial-13.md

 > that have to be kept in sync.
 To solve this problem, branching by target
 > platform on a form level would help a lot.

-The current workaround for this really big problem is to ask the help of the [lein-cljsbuild][10] plugin we have already been using from the very beginning of this series of short tutorials on ClojureScript.
+The current workaround for this challenge is to ask the help of the [lein-cljsbuild][10] plugin we've been using from the very beginning of this series of short tutorials.

 ## Thanks to Evan Mezeske

-[Evan Mezeske][11] made a great job by donating [lein-cljsbuild][15] to the clojurescript community.
+[Evan Mezeske][11] did a great job by donating [lein-cljsbuild][15] to the ClojureScript community.
 I suspect that without it I would have never been able even to launch the CLJS compiler.
-Big, really big, thanks to him and to all the others who help him in keeping it updated with the frequent CLJS and Google Closure Compiler releases.
+Big, really big, thanks to him and to all the others who help in keeping it updated with the frequent CLJS and Google Closure Compiler releases.

-The [lein-cljsbuild][15] plugin has a `:crossovers` option which allows CLJ and CLJS to share any code that is not specific to the CLJ/CLJS underlying virtual machines (i.e. JVM and JSVM).
+The [lein-cljsbuild][15] plugin has a `:crossovers` option which allows CLJ and CLJS to share any code that is not specific to the CLJ/CLJS underlying virtual machines (i.e., JVM and JSVM).

-The trick is pretty simple.
-Any namespace you want to share between CLJ and CLJS has to be put in a vector which is attached to the `:crossovers` keyword option of the `:cljsbuild` section of your project.
-It's quicker to do than it's to say.
-Here is the interested `project.clj` code fragment.
+The trick is pretty simple: any namespace you want to share between CLJ and CLJS has to be put in a vector attached to the `:crossovers` keyword option of the `:cljsbuild` section of your project.
+It's quicker to do than it is to say.
+Here is the relevant code fragment from `project.clj`.

 ```clj
 (defproject ...